-On the political level, the series also looks beyond the war in Ukraine to how Europe’s trade relationships should be reset, where dependence on Russia for gas is replaced by independence tout court and other options, such as the ‘friend-shoring’ suggested by the United States Treasury secretary, Janet Yellen, are considered.
-On this wider canvas, it will explore how Europe can exercise genuine ‘strategic autonomy’ for the global public good when it comes to the green transition.
+On the political level, the series also looks beyond the war in Ukraine to how Europe’s trade relationships should be reset, where dependence on Russia for gas is replaced by independence tout court and other options are considered.
+On this wider canvas, it explores how Europe can exercise genuine ‘strategic autonomy’ for the global public good when it comes to the green transition.

 Authors: Daniele Archibugi, Sebastian Dullien, Jakob Hafele, Philipp Heimberger, Birgit Hollhaus, Patrick Kaczmarczyk, Lydia Korinek, Andreas Lichtenberger, Verena Madner, Iren Marinova, Stefan Mayr, Guido Montani, Werner Raza, Klaus Seipp and Berhard Tröster